 Senville Mini Split units are some of the more popular heat pumps available.

-They are very popular with the DIY crowd since they come with everything needed for an install, except the electrical AC wiring.
+They are very popular with the DIY crowd since they come with everything needed for an installation, except the electrical AC wiring.

-I recently installed a 9,000 BTU 230 Volt unit a year ago so thought I would post a review of it.
+I installed a 9,000 BTU 230 Volt unit, so I thought I would post a review and overview of it.

-The Senville is a DIY Mini Split kit so can be installed by a home owner or HVAC company.
+The Senville is a DIY Mini Split kit that can be installed by a homeowner or HVAC company.

-Then installation is not hard for a handy person but may not be for everyone.
+The installation is not hard for a handy type of person but may not be for everyone.

-The outside condenser needs to have AC wring run to it from a breaker along with control wires to the inside unit.
+The outside condenser needs to have AC electrical wiring run to it from a breaker along with control wires to the inside unit.

-The outside unit with have the number 1, 2, 3 which go to the inside unit.
-The labels L1 and L2 is for the 230 volts
+The outside unit will have the numbers 1, 2, and 3, which go to the inside unit.
+The labels L1 and L2 are for the 230 volts AC.